 Use only one block order.
 The IRAP presents pairs of blocks in which the required response switches between those blocks (e.g., responding to ‘White people’ and ‘positive’ with ‘True’ on one block and ‘False’ on the other).
 Which block each participant first encounters is often randomized between participants, on the basis that block order has sometimes been shown to have an influence on mean D scores.
 These blocks have in the past often been referred to as being assumed to be ‘consistent’ versus ‘inconsistent’ with participants’ learning histories.
 Although this terminology is common, we have avoided it in this article until now on the basis that we feel that it can confuse aspects of the procedure and results (i.e., consistency with learning history should be derived from the results rather than assumed).
 As such, it is important to note that the ‘consistent’ block order is an imposition of the researcher’s expectations rather than a conclusion based on the data.
 Nonetheless, this variable is commonly recorded and reported in articles, and it may be the case that internal consistency results differ based on block order.
 The data used for the internal consistency sensitivity meta-analysis was therefore split into two groups: participants who received the consistent-first vs. the inconsistent first block order.
 Permuted internal consistency estimates were again calculated, and then compared in a multilevel moderator meta-analysis, with IRAP type as random intercept and block order as moderator.
 Only IRAPs which contained both block type orders between participants were considered.
-No differences were observed in internal consistency between the block orders; consistent block first: α = .46, 95% [.33, .56], inconsistent block first: α = .48, 95% CI [.29, .62], QM (df = 1) = 0.06, p = .810.
+No differences in internal consistency were observed between the block orders; consistent block first: α = .46, 95% [.33, .56], inconsistent block first: α = .49, 95% CI [.30, .63], QM (df = 1) = 0.1593, p = .689.

 Fix the location of the response options.
 Finally, another commonly reported variation in the IRAP’s procedural features is whether the response options (e.g., True and False) were either static (e.g., True always on the left, False on the right) or whether they swapped sides pseudorandomly between trials.
 Roughly one third of the studies in our dataset used static response options, and two thirds used moving.
 Although it is not often discussed within published articles, informal discussion among IRAP researchers around the decision to use static or moving response options has often been that, on the one hand, static response options appear to make the task easier to complete and perhaps therefore reduces noise in reaction times.
 But, on the other hand, static response options may allow participants to privately recode the response options in order to make the task easier for themselves (e.g., treating the ‘True’ response as if it is labelled ‘False’ to make responding in the history-inconsistent blocks easier).
 This provided a testable hypothesis, that internal consistency would be higher when response options were static.
 The permutated estimates from the internal consistency meta-analysis were used in a moderator meta-analysis that added response option location as a moderator.
-Results demonstrated that internal consistency was found to be higher when response option locations were static, static: α = .61, 95% [.52, .69], moving: α = .48, 95% CI [.33, .60], QM (df = 1) = 5.37, p = .021.
+No evidence of differences in internal consistency was observed between static (α = .59, 95% [.49, .67]) versus moving response options (α = .49, 95% CI [.34, .60]), QM (df = 1) = 3.006, p = .083.

 Discussion